Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Conclusions

 where $-k^2\zeta(k)$ is the Fourier transform of $\nabla^2\zeta(r)$.

-However, considering the full non linear expression, it is not possible to simply transform the full expression for the energy density profile seen in Eq.\eqref{delta_rho} from the real to the Fourier space.
-In addition Eq.\eqref{delta_rho_k} is a local measure of the energy density profile while $\delta_m$ is an averaged smoothed quantity done within a volume of radius $r_m$.
-To relate correctly the simulations done by S\&S with the ones done in a work like this one, one need first to identify $k$ as the mode associated to $r_m$ ($k\propto1/r_m$), where the exact proportionality depends from the particular shape.
-Second one needs to multiply $\delta\rho/\rho_b$ by a factor 3 to relate the local measure of $\delta\rho/\rho_b$ done at $r_m$ to the smoothed averaged one done to compute $\delta_m$ (see Eq.\eqref{delta_local-global}) which in \eqref{delta_rho_k} is not taken into account.
-Replacing $\delta_{0} \simeq 0.45$ with $\delta_c \simeq 0.5$, as we know it should be done, this value of $\delta_c$ is just marginally consistent with the range of values found in \cite{Green:2004wb}, suggesting that, as we are now aware, there are some inconsistencies in the way the two approaches has been compared.
+However, considering the full non linear expression, it is not possible to simply transform the full expression for the energy density profile seen in \eqref{delta_rho} from the real space to the Fourier space.
+Also \eqref{delta_rho_k} is a local measure of the energy density profile while $\delta_m$ is an averaged smoothed quantity calculated within a volume of radius $r_m$.
+To follow a consistent approach it is necessary to identify the correct shape of the energy density profile starting from the shape of the power spectrum of cosmological perturbations.
+This can be done using the basis of profiles given by equation \eqref{basis} of the previous section.
+This is a function only the sincle shape parameter $\alpha$, characterizing the energy density profile.

-The estimation of the threshold obtained with Eq.\eqref{delta_rho_k} is incorrect for several reasons, and it was just for a coincidence that the value of $\delta_{0}$ found in \cite{Musco:2004ak} was within the range obtained by \cite{Green:2004wb}.
-This coincidence has mislead the community working on PBHs for several years up to know, producing incorrect estimations of the abundance of PBHs, as it has been recently shown in \cite{Germani:2018jgr}.